qiyf/PredictiveGenome/runMolecularDynamics/inputFiles/epig_input/chromStates/README.md

-# This is a branch program to generate the chromatin states input file for the model
+## Extract chromatin states for the chromatin region of interest

-This is the program to generate the chromatin states input file of the model for the specific [25Mb chromatin region](../../../../src/chr_region.txt) that is selected for an individual chromosome of a cell type.
+This script processes the [`output`](../../../../processEpigenomicsData/chromatinStates/OUTPUTSAMPLE_5kb_6celltype_15states/) from ChromHMM to extract chromatin states for the 25Mb chromatin region defined in the [`txt file`](../../../../src/chr_region.txt).

+### Output

+The chromatin states input to the model is processed The generated files as the input of modeling are located in the folder: `./[Celltype]/`.

-Usage:
+### Usage:

 ```
 python genChromState.py [-C Celltype] [-c chromosome_id_array]